Device-independent randomness expansion against quantum side information: Theory of Device-Independent Quantum Randomness Expansion

-where $R$ is an arbitrary quantum system and $\M$ is an EAT-channel acting on states on $R$, $R'$ is an arbitrary quantum system upon which the channel does not act, it may for instance be a purifying system of the reduced state $\omega_R$.
+where the channel $\M\in\mathfrak{S}$ acts only on the system $R$ and the system $E$ is arbitrary (it can represent a quantum system held by an adversary).

-We now define round-by-round lower bounds on the von Neumann entropy, $f(q)$, known as min-tradeoff functions. \begin{definition}[Min-tradeoff functions] A function $\rate: \Q \to \mathbb{R}$ is called a \emph{rate} function if for all $q \in \Q$ we have
+We now define round-by-round lower bounds on the von Neumann entropy, $f(q)$, known as min-tradeoff functions. \begin{definition}[Min-tradeoff functions] Given a set of channels $\mathfrak{S}$, whose outputs contain registers $A$, $B$ and $X$, a function from $\Q_\mathfrak{S}$ to $\mathbb{R}$ is called a \emph{rate function for $\mathfrak{S}$} if for all $q\in\Q_{\mathfrak{S}}$ we have

-We refer to affine rate functions as min-tradeoff functions, and for these we reserve the symbol $f$. \end{definition}
+where the channel $\M$ acts on the $R$ system of $\omega$ (note that different channels in $\mathfrak{S}$ can have input spaces of different sizes).
+When clear from the context we will omit mention of the set of channels and just call such a function a rate function.
+We refer to affine rate functions as \emph{min-tradeoff functions}, and for these we reserve the symbol $f$. \end{definition}

 \begin{remark} This definition differs slightly from the definitions of min-tradeoff functions in~\cite{DFR,DF}.
-In these works, min-tradeoff functions are defined with respect to a collection of EAT-channels.
-In device-independent applications we do not assume to know the collection of channels used during an actual run of the protocol and so if we define our min-tradeoff functions in the same way as~\cite{DFR,DF} then we must show later that our bounds hold for any possible collection of channels compatible with the observed statistics.
-Here, we instead absorb this infimum over all collections of channels directly into our definition of a min-tradeoff function. \end{remark}
+In these works, the min-tradeoff function is defined for an individual channel, and in subsequent proofs and theorem statements, it is specified that the function under consideration is a min-tradeoff function for each channel used in a protocol.
+We define our min-tradeoff functions with respect to a set of channels from the start, as it simplifies the writing of some of our proofs.